 Approval of President’s Appointments, if any.

 SECTION 1.
 The Association shall issue no capital stock and the rights and privileges of all members shall be equal.
-No loans shall be made in the name of the Association except by vote of the membership.
-Any other loan is the personal responsibility of the person(s) making the loan.
-The books and records may be inspected by any paid-up member, or his(her) agent/attorney at a reasonable time and place.
+No loans shall be made in the name of the Association Any other loan is the personal responsibility of the person(s) making the loan.
+The financial books and records may be inspected by any member, or his(her) agent/attorney at a reasonable time and place.